Davidskiedoo/Smart-Contract-Management-ETH-AVAX/README.md

 Custom Error
 * Name: InsufficientBalance
 * Parameters: uint256 balance, uint256 withdrawAmount.
 Description: Custom error thrown when attempting to withdraw an amount greater than the contract balance.

+  ##Deployment
+Steps on how to run this program
+In the IDE open the terminal and type npm i
+Then open 2 additional terminal and type npx hardhat node In the third terminal type npx hardhat run --network localhost scripts/deploy.js Then go back to the first terminal and type npm run dev to launch the front-end Then click the link provided below or you can manually go there by typing http://localhost:3000/

 ## Authors
 David Joshua B. Bucol